A TASTE OF THE BRITISH ISLES

 You can rent a bike and ride across the glens, enjoying views across the Firth of Lorn and the Sound of Mull.
 You can take a look at McCaig's Folly, an unfinished replica of the Roman Colosseum that sits on a hill overlooking the town.
-Built by banker John Stuart McCaig in 1897, is about four feet tall and has a handsome landscaped courtyard.
+Built by banker John Stuart McCaig in 1897, at its highest point it is about forty-five feet tall and has a handsome landscaped courtyard.
 The locals, taking the structure a little more seriously than some visitors who pass through, call it simply "McCaig's Tower."Other diversions in Oban include shopping for locally-made crafts including glassware, Celtic jewelry, and kilts made with the tartan patterns of nearly every clan in Scotland.
 Sample oak-smoked herring at MacTavish's Kitchen.
 For drinks and some local flavor, try the pub at Oban Inn.
 With its exposed beam ceilings and popularity among town residents, it's full of Scottish atmosphere.

 |Aug 24, Sunday||Dublin, Ireland »||8 am|